UNI URDU SERVICE

 This scheme is directly monitored by the Council.
 U.N.I. is giving utilization certificate to the Council after debiting the amount in the respective news paper's account.

-Through this service the standard of Urdu dailies comes closed of national dailies and has increased their circulations among the Urdu readership due to variety in their news and views items.
+Through this service the standard of Urdu dailies comes closed of national dailies and has increased their circulations among the Urdu readership due to variations in their news and views items.